-Céline Heuzé1, Lu Zhou1, Martin Mohrmann2, and Adriano Lemos1 1Department of Earth Sciences, University of Gothenburg, Gothenburg, Sweden 2Department of Marine Sciences, University of Gothenburg, Gothenburg, Sweden Correspondence: Céline Heuzé (celine.heuze@gu.se)
+Céline Heuzé1, Lu Zhou1, Martin Mohrmann2, and Adriano Lemos1

+1Department of Earth Sciences, University of Gothenburg, Gothenburg, Sweden

+Correspondence: Céline Heuzé (celine.heuze@gu.se)

+Received: 28 April 2020 - Discussion started: 7 May 2020

+Revised: 22 June 2021 - Accepted: 24 June 2021 - Published: 21 July 2021

 Abstract.
 Knowing when sea ice will open is crucial, notably for scientific deployments.
 This was particularly obvious when the Weddell Polynya, a large opening in the winter Southern Ocean sea ice, unexpectedly re-appeared in 2016.
 As no precursor had been detected, observations were limited to chance autonomous sensors, and the exact cause of the opening could not be determined accurately.
-We investigate here whether the signature of the vertical ocean motions or that of the leads, which

-- 5 ultimately re-open the polynya, are detectable in spaceborne infrared temperature before the polynya opens.
-From the full historical sea ice concentration record, we find 30 polynyas since 1980.
-Then, using the full time series of the spaceborne infrared Advanced Very High Resolution Radiometer, we determine that these events can be detected in the two weeks before the polynya opens as a reduction in the variance of the data.
-For the three commonly used infrared brightness temperature bands, the 15-day sum and 15-day standard deviation of their area-median and -maximum are systematically lower than the - 10 climatology when a polynya will open.
-Moreover, by comparing the infrared brightness temperature to atmospheric reanalysis, hydrographic mooring data, and autonomous profilers, we find that temporal oscillations in one band and decrease in the difference between bands may be used as proxies for upwelling of warm water and presence of leads respectively, albeit with caution.
+We investigate here whether the signature of the vertical ocean motions or that of the leads, which ultimately re-open the polynya, are detectable in spaceborne infrared temperature before the polynya opens.
+From the full historical sea ice concentration record, we find 30 polynyas starting from 1980.
+Then, using the full time series of the spaceborne infrared Advanced Very High Resolution Radiometer, we determine that these events can be detected in the 2 weeks before the polynya opens as a reduction in the variance of the data.
+For the three commonly used infrared brightness temperature bands, the 15 d sum and 15 d standard deviation of their area median and maximum are systematically lower than the climatology when a polynya will open.
+Moreover, by comparing the infrared brightness temperature to atmospheric reanalysis, hydrographic mooring data, and autonomous profilers, we find that temporal oscillations in one band and the decrease in the difference between bands may be used as proxies for upwelling of warm water and presence of leads, respectively, albeit with caution.
 Therefore, although infrared data are strongly limited by their horizontal resolution and sensitivity to clouds, they could be used for studying ocean or atmosphere preconditioning of polynyas in the historical record.